aws/aws-fpga/FAQs.md

 The FPGA Developer AMI has built-in support for the Xilinx XSIM simulator.
 All licensing and software for XSIM is included in the
 FPGA Developer AMI when launched.

-Support for other simulators is included through the bring-your-own license in the license manager for the FPGA Developer AMI.
+Support for other simulators is included through the bring-your-own license in the FPGA Developer AMI.
 AWS tests the HDK with Synopsys VCS, Mentor Questa/ModelSim, and Cadence Incisive.
 Licenses for these simulators must be acquired by the developer and not available with AWS FPGA Developer AMI.